bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 On average, this saves up to 60% in size - but there has been an occasion when it's increased in size, so we would need to do more testing.
 The is [some documentation](https://stackoverflow.com/questions/24114932/which-one-is-lighter-json-or-bson) in the official FAQ of BSON as to why that may happen more frequently than not.

-Hard to see how this compression option would scale.
+Hard to know if this compression option would be reliable and consistent.

 * Good, because for around an hour worth of transcript, could get it below 1mb
 * Bad, because we need to do a lot more testing